komodo-wellbeing/komodo-api-docs/website/docs/getting-started.md

 slug: /getting-started/
 ---

-To access the API you need to obtain an integration API key in Komodo.
+To access the API you need to obtain API credentials in Komodo.
 This can be done by
 either:

--   Contacting Komodo to issue an organisation-based API key.
+-   Contacting Komodo to issue organisation-based API credentials.
--   Generating an organisation-based API key in Komodo via Settings > Integrations > Create an Integration > Custom.
+-   Generating organisation-based API credentials in Komodo via Settings > Integrations > Create an Integration > Custom.

+## Authentication

+There are currently 2 supported methods of authentication.

+### Basic authentication

+The simplest method is using Basic authentication with the API credentials from Komodo.

+#### Process

+1. Use the API credentials as Basic authentication to make requests to any API endpoint.

+### Bearer token

+You can also generate a short-lived Bearer token from the [authentication endpoint](./rest/v1/authenticate.api.mdx).
+This can be used as authentication to any API endpoint, alongside the API key.

+#### Process

+1. Create an API key by combining the API credentials in the format `<username>:<password>`.
+1. Use the API key to make a request to the [authentication endpoint](./rest/v1/authenticate.api.mdx).
+This will return a Bearer token.
+1. Use the API key & Bearer token to make requests to any other API endpoints.

 ## Environments